-The Wokini Bison Program reconnects Native communities with bison to restore health, culture, and sovereignty.
+The Wokini Bison Program reconnects our Native communities with bison to restore health, culture, and sovereignty.
 We aim to heal historical trauma, strengthen food systems, and support the next generation.

 Through the return of the Buffalo come the return of our people.
 The health and wellness of the Buffalo come the health and wellness of our people.